How many young people didn't dream of building a hut in a tree? And how many of them actually did this?

 Peter Császár (b.
-1974) builded treehuts indeed, not just one, but lots of them, alltogether some thirty tree huts and a number of wooden towers.
+1974) built treehuts indeed, not just one, but lots of them, alltogether some thirty tree huts and a number of wooden towers.

-Born in Budapest, the capital of Hungary, at age ten he began experimenting with the construction of a tree hut, some four or five meters high.
-In 1989, at age fifteen, he actually made his first treehouse, some fifteen meters high.
+Born in Budapest, the capital of Hungary, at age ten he began experimenting with the construction of a tree hut, at an altitude of some four or five meters.
+In 1989, at age fifteen, he actually made his first treehouse, at an altitude of some fifteen meters.

-His constructions are rather robust, like the one on the picture above, which has a surface of 5 x 5 m, walls and a roof and is situated 12 m high.
+His constructions are rather robust, like the one on the picture above, which has a surface of 5 x 5 m, walls and a roof and is situated at an altitude of 12 meters.
 It is rather a house then a cabin..

 this picture and the next one from a webpage by Császár

 In the same period Peter Császár also constructed wooden towers, but up to now I could not trace information about the whereabouts of these constructions.

 What happened to the tree houses and the towers?